 Strong shells are about 0.3 millimeters thick and serve to protect the inside of the egg

 , keeping bacteria out.
 They often break in a crisp, clean line.
 Strong shells are an indicator of healthy birds and good nutrition, showing hens are receiving the calcium they need.
-By choosing a complete layer feed with the Oyster Strong®
+Choose a layer feed with the Purina®

 Consistent egg production:

 The number of eggs hens produce can vary greatly by breed, but most average to above-average egg-laying breeds will produce 5 – 6 eggs per week during their prime laying years.
 Expect peak performance in the first year, with egg production decreasing year-over-year as hens age.

 Many flock raisers praise farm fresh eggs for their vibrant golden yolks.
 Rich yolks are a result of xanthophylls in their feed, a natural yellow-orange pigment found in plants and yellow corn.